komiyak/sandbox-opengl-22/README.md

 | --- | --- |
 | vertex_color.frag/vert | A vertex with 6 data as Vertex(x, y, z) and Vertex color(r, g, b). |
 | white_vertex.frag/vert | A vertex with 3 data as Vertex(x, y, z).
 Rendering white color vertex (for debug maybe). |

+## How to test

+Installed the GoogleTest (is a testing framework).

+How to test: TODO.